imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-07-Accessible-Rich-Internet-Applications/questions.md

 **Manual Inheritance**

 CSS also allows us to manually invoke inheritance.
 We can do this quite simply by adding the `inherit` value to the CSS property that we'd like to inherit.
-Let look at an example - suppose we created a `div` with a top margin of 30px;
+Let look at an example:

+Suppose we created a `div` with a top margin of 30px;

     <div class="test">
         <p>Hello</p>